 The only way that families can access District funded shelter is to apply in person at the Virginia Williams Family Resource Center ("Virginia Williams," "VWFRC," or "FRC"), located at 920-A Rhode Island, NE.
 Family shelter differs from singles shelter in that once a family is placed, the family can remain in shelter until it finds other housing or shelter.
-The District funds approximately 103 units of apartment-style emergency family shelter and 240 units of communal shelter plus placements in hotels.
-This is far fewer than the number of units needed to shelter homeless families in the District.
+The District funds far fewer family shelter units and motels than meets the need to shelter homeless families in the District.
 To allocate shelter space, Virginia Williams uses a triage system, which attempts to discern which families have absolutely no place to stay or are residing in housing that is dangerous to the health or safety of family members.